dhar9571/Capstone-Project-Unsupervised-ML---Netflix-Dataset/README.md

 Missing values: The dataset contained a large number of missing values, particularly for the "cast" and "director" features.
 In order to handle this, I removed null value observations for the features having less than 5% of total length.
 In some features I replaced with UNKNOWN keyword due to incorrect information.

 # Future Scope:
-Implementing recommendation systems based on content clustering.
+Training the model with more future data for better and vast prediction with improved insights.
 The insights from the analysis could be used to improve Netflix's services in a number of ways.
 For example, Netflix could use the insights to improve its content recommendations, personalize its marketing campaigns, and enhance its content duration.